 - Tomorrow Stories.
 An Anthology Comic featuring prepubescent Mad Scientist Jack B Quick, Badass Normal masked vigilante and Spirit Homage Greyshirt, Ms. Fanservice masked vigilante the Cobweb, parody superhero the First American, and slapstick comedy living-ink superhero Splash Brannigan.

 - Tom Strong's Terrific Tales.
-An Anthology Comic featuring Tom Strong stories by Alan Moore, and also stories by Steve Moore featuring Tom as an adolescent, and Ms. Fanservice Space Opera heroine Jonni Future.
+An Anthology Comic featuring Tom Strong stories by Alan Moore, generally more quirky or artistically experimental than the main series, and also stories by Steve Moore (no relation) featuring Tom as an adolescent, and Ms. Fanservice Space Opera heroine Jonni Future.

 - Greyshirt: Indigo Sunset by Rick Veitch.
 A mini-series featuring the Tomorrow Stories character Greyshirt, notable for its formal experimentation in storytelling, with normal comic stories, newspaper stories, and even in-universe newspaper comic strips all gradually combining to form the overall arc.

 - Terra Obscura by Peter Hogan.
 A pair of miniseries set on a parallel Earth introduced in a Tom Strong story arc, featuring superheroes originally created in the Golden Age Standard/Better/Nedor comics.

 - Top 10: Beyond the Farthest Precinct by Paul Di Filippo.
 A miniseries continuation of Top 10, introducing some new characters and depicting the main cast dealing with a full-scale threat to their reality.